Non-Competition & Trade Secrets

 - The extent of the geographic restriction.

-Restrictive covenants that restrict an employee of a long duration, restrict the employee from performing any type of work for a competitor, and restrict the employee from working in a wide geographic area, are likely to be found unenforceable.
+Restrictive covenants that restrict an employee for a long duration, restrict the employee from performing any type of work for a competitor, and restrict the employee from working in a wide geographic area, are likely to be found unenforceable.

 North Carolina Courts are More Willing to Protect Trade Secrets